iTwin/itwinjs-core/common/api/imodeljs-backend.api.md

     protected _onRootChanged(props: RelationshipProps): void;
     // @internal (undocumented)
     protected _onValidateOutput(props: RelationshipProps): void;
-    // Warning: (ae-incompatible-release-tags) The symbol "queryFirstTxnId" is marked as @public, but its signature references "IModelJsNative" which is marked as @internal queryFirstTxnId(): IModelJsNative.TxnIdString;
+    // Warning: (ae-incompatible-release-tags) The symbol "queryFirstTxnId" is marked as @beta, but its signature references "IModelJsNative" which is marked as @internal queryFirstTxnId(): IModelJsNative.TxnIdString;
-    // Warning: (ae-incompatible-release-tags) The symbol "queryNextTxnId" is marked as @public, but its signature references "IModelJsNative" which is marked as @internal queryNextTxnId(txnId: IModelJsNative.TxnIdString): IModelJsNative.TxnIdString;
+    // Warning: (ae-incompatible-release-tags) The symbol "queryNextTxnId" is marked as @beta, but its signature references "IModelJsNative" which is marked as @internal queryNextTxnId(txnId: IModelJsNative.TxnIdString): IModelJsNative.TxnIdString;
-    // Warning: (ae-incompatible-release-tags) The symbol "queryPreviousTxnId" is marked as @public, but its signature references "IModelJsNative" which is marked as @internal queryPreviousTxnId(txnId: IModelJsNative.TxnIdString): IModelJsNative.TxnIdString;
+    // Warning: (ae-incompatible-release-tags) The symbol "queryPreviousTxnId" is marked as @beta, but its signature references "IModelJsNative" which is marked as @internal queryPreviousTxnId(txnId: IModelJsNative.TxnIdString): IModelJsNative.TxnIdString;
     reinstateTxn(): IModelStatus_2;
-    // Warning: (ae-incompatible-release-tags) The symbol "reportError" is marked as @public, but its signature references "ValidationError" which is marked as @internal reportError(error: ValidationError): void;
+    // Warning: (ae-incompatible-release-tags) The symbol "reportError" is marked as @beta, but its signature references "ValidationError" which is marked as @internal reportError(error: ValidationError): void;
     reverseAll(): IModelStatus_2;
     reverseSingleTxn(): IModelStatus_2;
-    // Warning: (ae-incompatible-release-tags) The symbol "reverseTo" is marked as @public, but its signature references "IModelJsNative" which is marked as @internal reverseTo(txnId: IModelJsNative.TxnIdString): IModelStatus_2;
+    // Warning: (ae-incompatible-release-tags) The symbol "reverseTo" is marked as @beta, but its signature references "IModelJsNative" which is marked as @internal reverseTo(txnId: IModelJsNative.TxnIdString): IModelStatus_2;
     reverseTxns(numOperations: number): IModelStatus_2;
-    // Warning: (ae-incompatible-release-tags) The symbol "validationErrors" is marked as @public, but its signature references "ValidationError" which is marked as @internal readonly validationErrors: ValidationError[];
+    // Warning: (ae-incompatible-release-tags) The symbol "validationErrors" is marked as @beta, but its signature references "ValidationError" which is marked as @internal readonly validationErrors: ValidationError[];
 }